kamimrcht/webpage/mphf.md

 The second point is particularly interesting query-wise, because queries in bioinformatics may not involve single k-mers alone, but may occur from longer sequences being split into consecutive, k-1 overlapping k-mers that are all looked-up in the table.

-### Key set representation: super-k-mers
+### Key set representation: _super-k-mers_

 I have said that k-mer hash tables use efficient k-mer representations as inner components.
 These representations belong to a family of objects called **spectrum preserving string sets** (first defined in [Rahman and Medvedev 2020](https://www.biorxiv.org/content/10.1101/2020.01.07.896928v2)), or **SPSS** for short.
 A SPSS is a set of strings longer or equal to k, that can be built over a set of k-mers, sequences or reads.
 This set 1-preserves all the k-mer sequences, 2-has each k-mer appearing only once.
 The most trivial SPSS is the k-mer set itself.

-**Super-k-mers** are a type of SPSS.
+**_Super-k-mers_** are a type of SPSS.
 They are used in both BLight and SSHash.
 They are built by compacting all consecutive k-mers of a an input sequence (read, contig, …) that contain the same **minimizer**.
 See for instance, using lexicographic order:

 <img src="files/spkm.png" alt="drawing" width="400"/>

-Being small enough, super-k-mers extract “chunks” from sequences that are likely to be handled altogether by the computer.
+Being small enough, _super-k-mers_ extract “chunks” from sequences that are likely to be handled altogether by the computer.

-Super-k-mer partitioning is used in BLight, and SSHash goes further by analyzing more in depth the properties of minimizers.
-The paper shows that on many genomes, from a size c (typically around 20 nucleotides for large eukaryote genomes), most super-k-mers are unique (i.e. the super-k-mer distribution is highly skewed).
-In other words, **super-k-mers can offer a deterministic partitioning of the k-mers under certain conditions**.
-It leads to optimizations by considering unique super-k-mers as the general case and treating a few exceptions in an additional data-structure.
+_Super-k-mer_ partitioning is used in BLight, and SSHash goes further by analyzing more in depth the properties of minimizers.
+The paper shows that on many genomes, from a size c (typically around 20 nucleotides for large eukaryote genomes), most _super-k-mers_ are unique (i.e. the _super-k-mer_ distribution is highly skewed).
+In other words, **_super-k-mers_ can offer a deterministic partitioning of the k-mers under certain conditions**.
+It leads to optimizations by considering unique _super-k-mers_ as the general case and treating a few exceptions in an additional data-structure.

-Using super-k-mers, both methods propose a way to quickly verify if a looked-up key was present in the initial set hashed by the MPHF.
+Using _super-k-mers_, both methods propose a way to quickly verify if a looked-up key was present in the initial set hashed by the MPHF.
 Coupled with the MPHF, it yields a hash table for k-mers.

 <img src="files/kmer_hashtables.png" alt="drawing" width="800"/>